-It also prefers sellers who can meet their customers’ needs for quantity and delivery time.
+It also prefers sellers who can meet their customers’ quantity and delivery time needs.
 You have less to worry about if you’re using Fulfillment by Amazon (FBA).
 Hence, if you can keep up with Amazon’s demands for product deliveries, you should be fine.

 3. Amazon Click-Through Rate (CTR)

 Every Amazon seller needs to understand and keep an eye on their CTRs.

 Amazon CTR measures the percentage of users interacting with advertisements by clicking on them.
 Amazon’s CTR is reported per keyword and search term.
 Low CTR could indicate poor product-keyword alignment or unproductive search keyword traffic to avoid.

 To boost the CTR percentage of your listings, here are the following areas you should work to improve on:

 - Title.
 Find out which keywords have a lot of views.
 This can help you determine which keywords are too broad for your title.